modernish/modernish/README.md

 `seq` prints a sequence of arbitrary-precision floating point numbers, one per line, from *first* (default 1), to as near *last* as possible, in increments of *incr* (default 1).
 If *first* is larger than *last*, the default *incr* is -1.
+An *incr* of zero is treated as a fatal error.

 * `-w`: Equalise width by padding with leading zeros.
 The longest of the *first*, *incr* or *last* arguments is taken as the length that each